Connect with others who understand.

 “I have noticed that my lymph nodes have been swollen,” wrote one MyMSTeam member.
 “I had a few colds, so I thought it was due to that.
 In addition to the two swollen ones under my jawline, I just had a sore spot appear on the side of my neck, which I think is also a lymph node.”

-However, there have been questions about how MS might affect the lymphatic system and whether it could cause swelling of the lymph nodes.
-A research study from 2017 suggested a connection between swollen lymph nodes in the neck and MS. More research needs to be done on the topic to determine whether there is a possible connection between swollen lymph nodes and MS.
+However, there are questions about how MS might affect the lymphatic system and whether it can cause swollen lymph nodes.
+More research needs to be done to determine whether MS causes swollen lymph nodes, but a study found that large-diameter lymph nodes were related to a shorter disease duration.

 MS Medications and the Risk of Infections